Fear the Walking Dead season 5: Casting

 In December 2018, it was reported that Rubén Blades would return in the fifth season as Daniel Salazar.
 It was also reported that Daniel Sharman would return as Troy Otto, however, in April 2019, showrunner Ian Goldberg confirmed he would not return, stating "Yes, that's just a rumor.
 We thought he was awesome on the show, but he's not returning."
 In January 2019, it was reported that Austin Amelio would join the cast as Dwight, who last appeared in the eighth season of The Walking Dead.
 Alexa Nisenson was promoted to the main cast after recurring in the fourth season as Charlie.
 In March 2019, it was reported that Karen David had been added to the main cast as Grace.

 Filming

 Filming for the fifth season began in December 2018 in New Braunfels, Texas.
 It was reported that Sarah Wayne Callies, who played Lori Grimes on its companion series The Walking Dead, would direct an episode of the season, however, she was not able to due to scheduling conflicts.

 Reception

 Critical response

 The fifth season received mixed reviews from critics and generally negative reviews from audiences.
 On Rotten Tomatoes, the season has a rating of 55% based on 211 reviews, with an average rating of 5.1/10.
 The site's critical consensus reads, "Despite delivering some memorable and splatter-filled zombie set-pieces that fans crave, Fear the Walking Dead feels stiff with early-onset rigor mortis in a fifth season that emphasizes altruism over coherent characterization."

+The premiere episode "Here to Help" received mostly positive reviews from critics, in contrast to other episodes in the season.
+On Rotten Tomatoes, "Here to Help" garnered a 92% rating, with an average score of 8.25/10 based on 13 reviews.
+The sites critical consensus reads; "Fear's band of survivors discover that good intentions pave a road to hell in a rousing season premiere that further stakes out the series' unique identity while adding connective, bloody tissue to the broader Walking Dead mythos."